rafik83/Meeting/README.md

     $ sudo sysctl -w vm.max_map_count=262144

+To make it permanent, add this line to /etc/sysctl.conf:

+    vm.max_map_count = 262144

 Elastic Search, MySQL and NGINX and Redis are living in their dedicated docker container.
 To run all those services just do :

 ```